rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

 * Add a directory to only do the search in certain directories.

 After the grep command is created, the search command is created in the same way as before.
 But notice the lack of the `%` range.
+That is because now I only want the substitute command to operate on a single line, and not the whole file.
 After both commands have been created, the grep command is executed.

 Now the quickfix list is populated with the search results and I can step through it and do the substitution on each matched line.
 That is what `QuickfixDo` is for: It will run an arbitrary command on each line in the quickfix list.
-In this case I pass the substitute command plus the update command.
+In this case I pass the substitute command (without the `%` range) plus the update command.
 That ensures that I save the file if the substitution did any changes before I move on to the next match. `QuickfixDo` looks like this:

     function!
 QuickfixDo(command)
         let itemCount = len(getqflist())